tusharkumar006/Sales_data_analysis/README.md

-# diwali_sales_data_analysis # Diwali Sales Data Analysis
+##Sales Data Analysis

-This project utilizes **Python** and popular data analysis libraries such as **Seaborn, Matplotlib, Pandas, and NumPy** to perform an in-depth analysis of Diwali sales data.
+This project utilizes **Python** and popular data analysis libraries such as **Seaborn, Matplotlib, Pandas, and NumPy** to perform an in-depth analysis of  sales data.
 The goal is to gain valuable insights into **sales patterns, customer behavior, and product performance** during the festive season.
 The dataset used for analysis includes information on sales transactions, customer demographics, product categories, and more.
-Also, by leveraging the power of Python and its versatile libraries, this project provides a comprehensive exploration of the Diwali sales data, enabling businesses to make data-driven decisions and optimize their strategies for future sales events.
+Also, by leveraging the power of Python and its versatile libraries, this project provides a comprehensive exploration of the sales data, enabling businesses to make data-driven decisions and optimize their strategies for future sales events.